execution-flows/fy/documentation_site/docs/tutorial/property.md

 ```
 ## Breakdown
 1. `Greeting_UsingConstant_PropertyMixin`
-    - `Property` that returns `str` (more in the `Property` chapter)
+    - _Property_ that returns `str` (more in the [_Property Reference_](/reference/property) chapter)
 2. `__call__`
     - Executes the flow, printing the value of `_greeting` property.

-This tutorial demonstrates how to declare and use property within the hosting flow, showcasing the power of properties in making your code modular.
+This tutorial demonstrates how to declare and use _Property_ within the hosting flow, showcasing the power of properties in making your code modular.